Align-DETR: Enhancing End-to-end Object Detection with Aligned Loss: Introduction

 \section{Introduction}

-Recently, transformer-based methods have gained significant attention in the community of object detection, due to the development of the DETR paradigm proposed by \cite{detr}.
-Different from the previous CNN-based detectors, DETR formulates this task as a set prediction problem and adopts learnable queries to represent each object in one-to-one correspondence.
+Recently, transformer-based methods have garnered significant attention in the object detection community, largely due to the introduction of the DETR paradigm by \cite{detr}.
+Unlike previous CNN-based detectors~\cite{faster,atss,autoassign,focalloss}, DETR approaches object detection as a set prediction problem, utilizing learnable queries to represent each object in one-to-one correspondence.
 Such unique correspondence derives from bipartite graph matching by means of label assignment during training.
-It bypasses the hand-crafted components such as non-maximum suppression (NMS) and anchor generation.
-With this simple and extensible pipeline, DETR shows great potential in a wide variety of areas, including 2D segmentation~\cite{maskformer,dong2021solq,maskdino}, 3D detection ~\cite{detr3d,3detr,petr}, \emph{etc.}, in addition to 2D detection ~\cite{sparsercnn, deformabledetr}.
+It bypasses hand-crafted components such as non-maximum suppression (NMS) and anchor generation.
+With this simple and extensible pipeline, DETR shows great potential in a wide variety of areas, including 2D segmentation~\cite{maskformer,dong2021solq,maskdino}, 3D detection ~\cite{detr3d,3detr,petr}, in addition to 2D detection ~\cite{sparsercnn, deformabledetr, adamixer, dino,liu2023stable, hu2024dac}.

 During the past few years, the successors have advanced DETR in many ways.
-For instance, some methods attempt to incorporate local operators, such as ROI pooling~\cite{sparsercnn} or deformable attention~\cite{deformabledetr,adamixer}, to increase the convergence speed and reduce the computational cost; some methods indicate that those learnable queries can be improved through extra physical embeddings~\cite{conddetr, anchordetr, dabdetr}; and some methods~\cite{dndetr, hdetr, gdetr, dino} notice the defect of one-to-one matching and introduce more positive samples by adding training-only queries.
+For instance, some methods attempt to incorporate local operators, such as ROI pooling~\cite{sparsercnn} or deformable attention~\cite{deformabledetr,adamixer}, to increase the convergence speed and reduce the computational cost; some methods indicate that those learnable queries can be improved through extra physical embeddings~\cite{conddetr, anchordetr, dabdetr}; and some methods~\cite{dndetr, hdetr, chen2023group, dino} notice the defect of one-to-one matching and introduce more positive samples by adding training-only queries.
 Box refinement~\cite{deformabledetr,sparsercnn,dino} is another helpful technique, which explicitly takes previous predictions as priors at the next stages.

-Despite the recent progress in DETR-based detectors~\cite{detr,d2etr,deformabledetr,adamixer,dino,dabdetr}, an underlying misalignment problem has been overlooked.
-This problem refers to the inconsistency of output predictions between the classification confidence and localization precision, \emph{e.g.} a highly confident prediction with a relatively low intersection-over-union (IoU) score or vice versa~\cite{iounet,gfl}.
-Ideally, the predictions with the highest classification scores (HC samples) also have the best-regressed bounding boxes (BR samples); however, it does not hold when the misalignment problem occurs, creating the risk of missing BR predictions and thus deteriorating the detection performance~\cite{iounet,gfl}.